OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Do not mount a directory over `/srv/inkplate/server`; that path contains the application code copied into the image.
 Mount only the config directory and data directory.

+When using Proxmox host-managed DHCP, Proxmox starts the container and runs a DHCP client inside the container namespace.
+The image includes Debian's `isc-dhcp-client` package for this path.
+If the container still starts without a usable IPv4 address, check the Proxmox network line includes `ip=dhcp`; a config with only `ip6=dhcp` requests IPv6 DHCP but does not request an IPv4 lease.

 The repository includes [config/EXAMPLE_config.yaml](config/EXAMPLE_config.yaml) as a starting point for this directory-mount layout.
 Put the edited file on the